jackie-png/Time-Displayer-App-thing/README.md

  Written in Java, UI created with Java's Swing library

+## To Download and Run
+ Download the zip file and open it as a project on any java IDE like VScode, then run the program

 ## Timegetter
  This is responsible for retrieving a city's latitiude and longitude and retirving the time of that place as well